+ What Does Google Want?

 No.

 Okay, maybe a little.
-But it really only hates black hat SEO, and unfortunately, black hat tactics are what most people associate with SEO.
+But it really only hates black hat SEO, and unfortunately, black hat SEO tactics are what most people associate with SEO.
 White hat SEO tactics amount to simply running a good website.

 As long as you’re following best practices and doing what’s best for your readers and visitors, Google shouldn’t take issue with you.
 That said, sometimes it’s hard to escape the potential fallout of a Google penalty.